Visa policy of mainland China: Special Economic Zone visa on arrival

-Visitors from most countries may obtain an entry visa when traveling to and staying solely in the three special economic zones: Shenzhen, Zhuhai and Xiamen.
+Visitors from most countries may obtain an entry visa when traveling to and staying solely in three of China's special economic zones: Shenzhen, Zhuhai and Xiamen.
 Visitors can only stay within these cities and cannot proceed further into other parts of mainland China.
 Visas for Shenzhen are valid for five days, and visas for Xiamen and Zhuhai are valid for three days.
 The duration of stay starts from the next day of arrival.
 The visa can only be obtained only upon arrival at Luohu Port, Huanggang Port Control Point, Fuyong Ferry Terminal or Shekou Passenger Terminal for Shenzhen; Gongbei Port of Entry, Hengqin Port or Jiuzhou Port for Zhuhai; and Xiamen Gaoqi International Airport for Xiamen.
-Visa fees are charged on a reciprocal basis ranging from ¥168 for citizens of most countries to ¥956 for citizens of the United States.
+Visa fees are charged on a reciprocal basis, ranging from ¥168 for citizens of most countries to ¥956 for citizens of the United States.

 Citizens of the following countries are ineligible for the SEZ visa for Shenzhen: